Aurory-Game/aurory-issues/README.md

 # Aurory Issues
-We hope you love playing Aurory, but in case you encounter a bug or an issue with the software please do let us know.
+We hope you love playing Aurory, but in case you encounter a bug or an issue with the game or website please do let us know.

+## How to use the Aurory Issue Tracker

+Click on the **Issues** tab or click right [here](https://github.com/Aurory-Game/aurory-issues/issues) to search and find out if the bug you want to report has been already posted before.

+If this is the case - **please, do not post duplicates**.
+Instead, just **upvote with "👍" reaction** the original issue and comment extra details if any.

-Click on the **Issues** tab or click right [here](https://github.com/Aurory-Game/aurory-issues/issues/new/choose) to open an issue.
+If you do not find an issue for the bug you want to report, you can open a new issue in the **Issues** tab above or click right [here](https://github.com/Aurory-Game/aurory-issues/issues/new/choose) to open an issue.

 Just have a question?
 Please ask it on [our discord](https://discord.com/invite/aurory) so the entire community can benefit.
 - https://discord.com/invite/aurory